The Connections Project

 For the project, I interviewed a dozen individuals from different ethnic backgrounds to talk about our universal prejudices towards others, and we wrote social contracts about how to form meaningful connections with those who are different from us.

-College students discussed how to move beyond the thoughts and ideas that separate us toward ways to help unify and draw people together.
+Students of all ages discussed how to move beyond the divisive thoughts and ideas toward ways to unify and draw people together.